xrdocs/multicast/_blogs/future-of-multicast.md

 Evolution: Segment Routing and Flex-Algo are IPv6!

 [Screenshot 2022-09-11 at 11.56.24.jpg]({{site.baseurl}}/images/Screenshot 2022-09-11 at 11.56.24.jpg)

-There are multiple customer use-cases and some of them are:
-1. Multi-media streaming use-case
-2. Financial streaming use-case
-3. Multicast VPN services to business customers use-case
-4. Live-live distribution with disjointness
-5. Other type of constraints

 Suggested solutions
 - If there is no need for TE but mVPN is needed: